 The next system that I eliminated is the Air Induction System (AIS).
 The AIS is not part of the Cali Evaporative Recovery System, but it is part of the 50 State Emissions.
-It's purpose is to impart fresh air into the exhaust pipe to burn excess fuels.
+It's purpose is to impart fresh air into the exhaust pipe to burn excess fuels that creep in through the valve.
 However, it becomes ineffective when aftermarket pipes are installed, such as the Yoshi on my KLR.

 The primary components of the AIS are the Air Valve and the notorious Cylinder Head Pipe that is affixed directly in front of the spark plug.

 The air valve receives clean air from a hose connecting from the back of the valve to an aperture into the frame directly below the fuel tank.
 When a vacuum is created by a vacuum tube to the carburetor, air is moved into the cylinder head and ported to the header pipe so fuel can be burned off.

 A special kit available by Eagle Mike is necessary to do this modification (about $15).
 The kit provides a very simple block-off cap for the cylinder head and a nipple cap for the carburetor.